Jacksonn-127/cat-popup/README.md

 # cat-popup
- A chrome extension that shows a popup image of a random cat
+ A simple chrome extension that shows a popup image of a random cat

+Project is mostly complete, I'd just like to add more photos.